Best Old-Fashioned Gingersnap Cookies

 Ingredients for Old-Fashioned Gingersnaps

-(The full list of ingredients and measurements are listed in the recipe card below.)
+(The full list of ingredients and measurements is listed in the recipe card below.)

 Butter – I use salted butter, but unsalted is fine, too.
 If using unsalted butter, you may want to add an extra pinch of salt.
 Don’t use margarine because real butter adds richness and good flavor.
 The fat in butter also helps achieve a perfectly crisp yet melt-in-your-mouth texture when baked.
 Make sure your butter is softened so it easily blends with the sugar.